-Health and Environment: Transport is a major contributor to CO2 emissions along the corridor, particularly in the Aberdeenshire and Highland Council areas.
+Health and Environment: Transport is a major contributor to $CO_2$ emissions along the corridor, particularly in the Aberdeenshire and Highland Council areas.
 Transport contributes over 35% of the total GHG emissions in both Aberdeenshire and Highland Council areas and between 25% and 30% in Aberdeen City and Moray.
 This is potentially an outcome of high dependence on cars for travel, long travel distances and the levels of road-based freight movements.

-The route of the A96 puts some of the population, including in rural areas and settlements considered in this package, in close proximity to potential noise pollution and pollutants from transport emissions that affect local air quality.
+The route of the A96 travels through the centre of towns along the corridor including Elgin and Keith, which puts a relatively large proportion of the population in close proximity to potential noise pollution and pollutants from transport emissions that affect local air quality.